sauce-archives/test_right/README.md

 The test_right executable will create a default directory structure in test/right for you to put your tests in.

-Begin by locating the testable elements on your pages and adding their locators to selectors.rb:
+Begin by setting the base_url setting in test/right/config.yml to the base URL of your application staging environment.
+Then, locate the testable elements on your pages and add their locators to selectors.rb:

     widget "login" do
       field :username, :id => 'username'